Use case #0002

 System · Pre-session check

-Borrower geolocation confirmed: 12.9716°N 77.5946°E — Bengaluru, Karnataka.
-Within India.
+Borrower geolocation confirmed: 12.9716°N 77.5946°E — Austin, California.
+Within the US.
 GPS and IP geolocation consistent.
 VPN: not detected.
 Session recording initiated.

 Auto